We’re for… reconciliation

 Reconciliation Action Plan

-In 2014, we were one of the first early learning providers to develop an Innovate Reconciliation Action Plan (RAP), and in 2020 we reinvigorated the plan with the launch of our Stretch RAP.
+In 2014, we were one of the first early learning providers to develop an Innovate Reconciliation Action Plan (RAP), and in 2020 we reinvigorated the plan with the launch of our of our second, expanded RAP, and first Stretch RAP 2020 – 2023

 These plans articulate and build on our vision for reconciliation - that it is genuinely at the heart of our organisation, and is deeply embedded in everything we do, and every decision we make.
 It will be a key consideration in our governance, curriculum, teaching and will drive participation in early learning.